 WALLEYE – Bagnell Dam Tailwater: Very good drift fishing with black leeches on the bottom.
 Little Niangua River: Occasional fish caught by anglers fishing for other species.
 Truman Tailwater: Fair to good on jigs or minnows.

-Page 2 of 2 - WHITE AND HYBRID BASS – Bagnell Dam Tailwater: Good on 4-inch-long white swimbaits.
+WHITE AND HYBRID BASS – Bagnell Dam Tailwater: Good on 4-inch-long white swimbaits.
 Lower Osage: No reported fish.
 Glaize Arm: Poor, try white jigs in coves and on points with Dixie Jet Spoons.
 Mid-Lake: Poor to fair on spoons in open water.
 Niangua Arm: Try sqaurebill crankbaits and spoons like the Dixie Jet or Bass Pro Shops XPS Tungsten Jigging Spoon on points.
 Little Niangua River: Good for hybrids during mild flow; whites good on Rooster Tails.
 Gravois Arm: Fair, try open water with vertically jigged spoons.
 Osage 60 MM: Crappie anglers are catching a few small fish.

 BLUEGILL – Fair to good, try worm pieces, or Berkley Berkley’s Gulp Crickets.